clemMoine/electron-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+This project is an electron wrapped react app made by following the [Building an Electron application with create-react-app](https://medium.freecodecamp.org/building-an-electron-application-with-create-react-app-97945861647c) guide.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).